rohts-patil/me/_posts/2020-02-05-accuracy-metrics-for-performance-evaluation.md

 	1. To make sure you are doing significantly better than trivial models.
 	2. To make sure the problem you are working on even has a useful target function.

+### Regularized Linear Model

+* Whatever facny model you are using(gradient boosting, neural network)
+	* always spend some time building a linear baseline model.
+* Build a regularized linear model
+* If your fancier model is not beating linear,
+	* perhaps something is wrong with your fancier model like hyperparameter settings, model architecture,etc or
+	* you do not have enough data to beat the simpler model.